Dotington History, Family Crest & Coats of Arms

-Anglo-Saxon England.
+The ancestors of the bearers of the Dotington family name are thought have lived in ancient Anglo-Saxon England.
 They were first found in Doddington, a place name found at many locations throughout England.
 The name is made up of the Old English personal name Dodda, an Old English word that meant "enclosure," or "farm" and tun, which meant "town."
 Thus the original meaning of this place name was Dodda's farm or Dodda's town.
-CITATION[CLOSE]

 Early Origins of the Dotington family